arshad-yaseen/monaco-intellisense/README.md

 Monaco Intellisense is a library that provides custom IntelliSense (code completion) for the Monaco Editor, enabling rich code completion experiences within the Monaco Editor.

-## Features

-- 🛠️ Customizable IntelliSense for nested objects.
-- 📊 Supports various data types including functions, arrays, objects, and more.
-- ⚙️ Configurable options for template expression delimiters and maximum depth of suggestions.

 ## Installation

 ```bash